rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 2.1.1 =
+* Fixes bug by linking to the paginated post, rather than the front page.

 = 2.1 =
 * Increase Tweet Length to the new 280 length
+* Segmented Newsletter to seperate those who just want plugin updates, and those who want more of the newsletter.

 = 2.0.2 =
 * Bug fix in option fields, signup form.